Snakeroom/Sidewinder/README.md

-# Sidewinder
+# sidewinder

-Sidewinder is the Snakeroom’s new permanent backend.
+sidewinder is the Snakeroom’s new permanent backend.

 It’s got all the useful features that we need every year built-in, and is extended as required for each year’s event.